UBH-Fall2023/ubh-fall2023-bjkeim/README.md

 We have personal struggles with groceries spoiling and wanted to create something that could reduce food waste

 ## How we built it
-The backend was created in python and used flask to take input from the user.
-Trained pytorch model in google collab with ultralytics.
+- The backend was created in python and used flask to take input from the user.
+- Trained pytorch model in google collab with ultralytics.

 ## Challenges
 Attempting to create a program using a framework(React) that we were unfamiliar with.
 Our greatest challenge was integrating the model to accept web cam input and display back to user.
+We tried to deploy our app but we had trouble resolving dependencies.

 _one apple was harmed in the making of this program_